Deep Joint Source-Channel Coding for Semantic Communications: An Adaptive DeepJSCC Architecture

 To achieve bandwidth adaptivity, in \cite{kurka2021bandwidth}, the output of the DeepJSCC encoder is divided into multiple layers, and a random number of first $l$ layers are transmitted to the decoder during training.
 As a consequence, the encoder learns to order the information in the latent vector in descending order of importance relative to the number of layers.
 This results in a successive refinement scheme, where the more layers are received, the better the reconstructed image.
-In Fig. \ref{fig:deepjscc-l_5layer}, we present the results for $l=5$ layers, where the reconstructed image quality improves with each additional layer decoded.
-We also observe that, when all 5 layers are received, the reconstruction quality is almost the same as the result of a single layer transmission using the full bandwidth ratio of $\rho =5/12$.
-This result suggests that DeepJSCC for wireless image transmission can be successively refined without much loss of performance.